priestjim/chef-rundeck/README.md

 * `node['rundeck']['node_name']` - The Rundeck node name.
 Defaults to `node.name`

+* `node['rundeck']['url']` - The URL that Rundeck will be running on.
+Change it if you're running it over a reverse proxy.

 * `node['rundeck']['hostname']` - The hostname Rundeck servers from.

 * `node['rundeck']['port']` - The port Rundeck HTTP server runs on.